UACCM

 2. Subsidized Federal Direct Loans

-4. Federal Pell Grants
+3. Federal Pell Grants

-5. Federal Supplemental Educational Opportunity Grants
+4. Federal Supplemental Educational Opportunity Grants

-6. Other Federal Title IV assistance if applicable
+5. Other Federal Title IV assistance if applicable

-In the event of an official withdrawal, the UACCM institutional refund policy will be applied and tuition and fees will be reduced, if applicable.
+In the event of an official withdrawal, the UACCM institutional refund policy will be applied, and tuition and fees will be reduced, if applicable.
 See the Student Accounts Office for a detailed explanation of UACCM’s refund policy.
 The student may be liable for any Title IV Funds disbursed to their account to cover institutional charges in excess of the amount allowed by the Return to Title IV Calculations.
 Any amounts owed to UACCM due to a Return of Title IV Funds calculation must be repaid to the school.
 If payment is not received, holds will be placed on the student’s account.

 UACCM makes this information available on the college’s website and a written copy may be obtained in the Financial Aid Office.
 Examples of worksheets for the Return of Title IV Funds policy may also be obtained by contacting the Financial Aid Office.

-Return of Title IV Funds calculations will be performed within 30 days of the students’ withdrawal.
+Return of Title IV Funds calculations will be performed within 30 days of the student’s withdrawal.
 Unofficial withdrawals will be determined and calculated within 30 days of the end of the term in which students unofficially withdrew.

 The Institution has 45 days from the date the institution determines that the student withdrew to return all unearned funds for which it is responsible.
 The school is required to notify the student if they owe a repayment via written notice.
-The school must advise the student or parent that they have 14 calendar days from the date the school sent the notification to accept a post-withdrawal disbursement.
-If a response is not received from the student or parent within the permitted time frame or the student declines the funds, the school will return any earned funds that the school is holding to the Title IV programs.
+The school must advise the student that they have 14 calendar days from the date the school sent the notification to accept a post-withdrawal disbursement.
+If a response is not received from the student within the permitted time frame or the student declines the funds, the school will return any earned funds that the school is holding to the Title IV programs.
 Post-withdrawal disbursement must occur within 180 days of the date the student withdrew.